petrohi/terminal/PRODUCT.md

 - PS/2 keyboard detection at startup;
 - Dedicated timer pin for pixel data SPI framing instead of using VSYNC;
 - Monochrome color is selectable with jumpers instead of solder bridges;
-- Only standard US keyboard layout is supported;
+- Only US and UK keyboard layouts are supported (new layouts are easy to add--just let me know);
 - Composite PAL/NTSC output is not supported;
 - Serial communication speed is not configurable with jumpers, the only available configuration is with SETUP utility;
 - Streamlined 4″x1.5″ board with VGA, PS/2 and USB ports on one side;